 Times Eternal And God's Chosen

-I find the equivalent of an English prepositional phrase πρὸ χρόνων αἰωνίων (Black, Titus 1:2) (pro chronon aionion, my transliteration), meaning, “before times etermal” (my translation) consisting of a plural noun “times” and adjective “eternal” with the preposition “pro”.
+I find the equivalent of an English prepositional phrase, pr'o chro'non aioni'on, (Westcott and Hort, Titus 1:2), my transliteration, meaning, “before times eternal” (my translation), consisting of a plural noun “times” and adjective “eternal” with the preposition “pro”.
 I personally would think the phrase implies following the eternity that is/was before it (Ps.
-90:2, KJV) and before the Earth was created, beginning toward the other infinite extremity.
-It is translated, “before the beginning of time” in the KJV.
+90:2) and before the Earth was created, beginning toward the other infinite extremity.
+It is translated, “before the world began” in the KJV.

-God has existed from eternity (Psalm 90.2, KJV).
+God has existed from eternity (KJV, Psalm 90.2).
 Christians are God's chosen and eternal people: According to Ephesians 1:4 (KJV), we were chosen before the foundation of the world:

 Eternity was before the world began and it will continue afterward.
 So, the time we currently live in is between eternities.
 We are made as kings and priests in this life although we are a work in progress through his grace, and have a wonderful future to look forward to beyond this life.
 May we live holy and blameless lives in love.
 May our local churches be operated by men with pure reputations and without blame (1 Timothy 3:10).